qmk/qmk_firmware/docs/feature_unicode.md

 * **`UC_WIN`**: _(not recommended)_ Windows built-in hex numpad Unicode input.
 Supports code points up to `0xFFFF`.

-  To enable, create a registry key under `HKEY_CURRENT_USER\Control Panel\Input Method\EnableHexNumpad` of type `REG_SZ` called `EnableHexNumpad` and set its value to `1`.
+  To enable, create a registry key under `HKEY_CURRENT_USER\Control Panel\Input Method` of type `REG_SZ` called `EnableHexNumpad` and set its value to `1`.
 This can be done from the Command Prompt by running `reg add "HKCU\Control Panel\Input Method" -v EnableHexNumpad -t REG_SZ -d 1` with administrator privileges.
 Reboot afterwards.
   This mode is not recommended because of reliability and compatibility issues; use the `UC_WINC` mode instead.

 * **`UC_BSD`**: _(non implemented)_ Unicode input under BSD.
 Not implemented at this time.
 If you're a BSD user and want to help add support for it, please [open an issue on GitHub](https://github.com/qmk/qmk_firmware/issues).